"If God exists, I hope he has a good excuse."

 Therefore, God cannot be love.

 What do we know about God today that we didn't know 1800 years

 What do we know about the natural world today that we didn't know 1800 years ago?

 Could somebody direct me to the Bible verse that covers white lies? [asking for a Christian]

 I've known lots of women in the biblical sense.
-And by "in the biblical sense" I mean that they're made up and don't even exist.
+And by "in the biblical sense" I mean that they're made up and don't actually exist.

 It has been said that every aborted baby is now in heaven.
 If that's the case, didn't we do them a favor by aborting them ... thereby removing the danger that they might grow up, sin, and then go to hell?